Table of contents

 with the harvest of their lips they are satisfied.”—Proverbs 18:20 (NIV)

-When what we speak becomes contrary to God, we become contrary to God, and nothing contrary to God can have His blessings poured in, for new wine in an old wineskin can cause it to burst!
+When what we speak becomes contrary to God, we become contrary to God, and nothing contrary to God can have His blessings poured into, for new wine in an old wineskin can cause it to burst!

 “…no one puts new wine into old wineskins; or else the new wine bursts the wineskins, the wine is spilled, and the wineskins are ruined.
 But new wine must be put into new wineskins.”—Mark 2:22